fossabot/MetabolicAtlas/README.md

 start-stack
 ```

 The frontend should be available at: `http://localhost/`.
-The backend should be available at: `http://localhost/api/`.
-There is also a swagger UI for browsing the API at: `http://localhost/swagger`.
+The backend should be available at: `http://localhost/api/` via Swagger.
 If you encounter any problems try running `restart-stack`, or look at the logs `logs backend` / `logs frontend`

 ### Create the databases